kelnos/slox/README.md

 * Since Scala has `case classes` and class-based pattern matching, I don't use any codegen for the expression/statement types, or use the visitor pattern.
-* I've implemented type coercions for concatenating strings and numbers.
+* I've implemented type coercions for concatenating strings with other types.
 * I've made it a runtime error to divide by zero.
 * My scanner preserves comments, and strips them after scanning but before parsing.
 It even supports nested multiline comments.